 So, yes, there’s no doubt about it, rowing is good for your back.

 Will rowing help resolve an already painful back?
 Like I said earlier, that should be up to your physician to determine.

 The good news is – strengthening your core and back muscles can prevent and ease back pains.
 That’s Fact #2.
 So once your doctor gives you the go signal to start on a regimen, rowing should be on the top of your list.

-Whenever you’re starting a new workout at home, take your time to perfect your form and stroke.
+Whenever you’re starting a new workout at home, take your time to perfect your form and stroke (see our top rowing machine back workouts by our expert rower Max).
 This will prevent any injury and ensure that you get the full benefit of your workout.

 It’s important not to rush.
 Instead, you should enjoy the experience.
 Always make sure that you use all the correct muscles from your back, shoulder, chest, arms, core, hips, and legs.
 Once you get the basic movements right, you may start trying new routines until you find what works best for you.
 Side Note: If you are looking for the most popular rower that everyone is talking about be sure to ready my full article on the Hydrow Rowing Machine

 Aside from workouts, the way you perform your daily activities also has a lot to do with lower back pains.
 For instance, sitting hunched over your computer for long hours strains your back.
 It’s important to check on your posture every now and then and vary your position and movement every half an hour or so.

 If you have a rowing machine at your disposal, you may want to make time to incorporate rowing into your daily schedule.
 It’s a good way to introduce low impact movement to your body and take some pressure off your spine.

 Well, a rowing machine does many things.
 It is easy on your lower back, so it relieves muscle soreness without causing injuries to your joints.
 It’s also great for your posture and flexibility which help a lot in easing pain.